 Alert!
 PPP changes

-The Consolidated Appropriations Act (the Act or CAA) made a number of changes to the PPP and other COVID-19 relief measures.
+The Consolidated Appropriations Act (the Act or CAA) also made a number of changes to the PPP and other COVID-19 relief measures in December 2020.

-The legislation provides additional funding to the PPP and also made the following changes to the program:
+The CAA made the following changes to the PPP:

 - Expanded eligibility for nonprofits (includes set-asides for very small businesses and community-based lenders)